The 7 Simplest Ways To Lower Your Bounce Rate and Get More Conversions

 How to find out how many people bounce?

 How do you measure the bounce rate?
+You need a third party webs statistics software.
 Using analytics tools like

 Any bounce rate below 50% is OK but most bounce rates are far higher.
 80% is really bad but very common for blogs.